 Monitoring and review

-Our approach to quality management is clearly set out in our quality assurance codes of practice.
+Our approach to quality management is clearly set out in our quality assurance policies and codes of practice.

 They are underpinned by: